pixie-io/pixie-demos/argo-rollouts-demo/README.md

 Argo Rollouts splits traffic between versions by creating a new replica set that uses the same service object and the service will still split the traffic evenly across pods (new and old).
 In other words, controlling the number of pods controls the traffic percentage.

-Our analysis is measuring the HTTP error rate for the canary pods every 30 seconds.
+The Rollout controller queries the Pixie metric server to get HTTP error rate for the canary pods every 30 seconds.

 <br clear="all">